 Epstein covers a wide range of research on genetic markers associated with injury rates, explosive power, oxygen utilization, and pain tolerance, to name a few.
 Throughout the book, there are numerous examples of extremely fascinating and rare genetic variations that allow for extraordinary performances such as that of Finnish cross country skier Eero Mäntyranta.
 A mutation in a bone marrow gene gave Mäntyranta the genetic advantage of producing more oxygen-carrying hemoglobin than normal, helping him to win seven Olympic medals.

 Epstein also profiles genetic variations that are found more commonly in athletes than the general population.
-One of these more common variations is the ACTN3 gene that codes for the production alpha-actinin-3, a fast-twitch muscle fiber gene also known as the “Sprint Gene” that we wrote about in a previous blog.
+One of these more common variations is the ACTN3 gene that codes for the production alpha-actinin-3, a fast-twitch muscle fiber gene also known as the “Sprint Gene”.
 The vast majority of sprinters from around the world carry the sprint variant while elite endurance athletes are more likely to have the variation that results in a non-functional ACTN3 gene.
 The absence of functional alpha-actinin-3 is thought to contribute to metabolic efficiency which may make the fast-twitch fibers of endurance athletes spare more energy during extended exercise.

 Epstein explores the complex and wide-ranging nature of sports genetics in his book The Sports Gene.
 The take-home becomes increasingly clear: there is no one ideal training program and that individualization is essential.
 Personalized training plans responsive to an athlete’s genetics is not only the future of elite human performance, but also how we think about working smarter while we work hard.